Bedazzled (2000 film)

 Bedazzled is a 2000 fantasy romantic comedy film directed by Harold Ramis and starring Brendan Fraser and Elizabeth Hurley.
 It is a remake of the 1967 British film of the same name, written by Peter Cook and Dudley Moore, itself a comic retelling of the Faust legend.
 It follows a computer company worker who makes a deal with the Devil to receive seven wishes in exchange for his soul so he can pursue the woman he loves, though the Devil twists the spirit of each wish to frustrate him.

+Bedazzled was released by 20th Century Fox on October 20, 2000 in the United States and on January 18, 2001 in Germany.
+The film received mixed reviews from critics and grossed $90.3 million against a $48 million budget.

 Plot

 The Devil runs a computer simulation to analyze souls to determine individual weaknesses to exploit.
 The program settles on Elliot Richards, a sweet, geeky, over-zealous man working a dead-end job in a San Francisco computer company.
 He has no friends, and his co-workers avoid him.
-He harbours a crush on colleague Alison Gardner, but lacks the courage to ask her out.
+He harbours a crush on colleague, Alison Gardner, but lacks the courage to ask her out.
 After Elliot is ditched by his co-workers at a bar while trying to talk to Alison, he says he would give anything for Alison to be with him.

 The Devil, in the form of a seductive, gorgeous woman, overhears him and offers to give Elliot seven wishes in exchange for his soul.

 As a test, Elliot wishes for a Big Mac and a large Coke.
 The Devil takes him to McDonald's and places the order.
 Elliot has to pay for it, because the Devil left her purse in the Underworld.
 After taking Elliot to her office, based at a nightclub in Oakland, the Devil convinces Elliot to sign her contract, and delivers further wishes.
 Each wish has Elliot living them out with Alison and his co-workers in surrogate roles.
 However, the Devil always spoils his wishes by adding something he does not expect or want.

 After going through five wishes, Elliot is arrested after confessing his story to a priest who believed he was drunk.
 The Devil, dressed as a police officer, throws him in a cell, telling him that she likes him, and it would not hurt to have her as a friend.
 Elliot's friendly cellmate tells him that he cannot sell his soul as it belongs to God, and although the Devil may try to confuse him, in the end he will realize who he truly is, and what his purpose is.
 Elliot questions the man as to his identity, but the response is simply "a really good friend".